Relaxing the Additivity Constraints in Decentralized No-Regret High-Dimensional Bayesian Optimization: Introduction

-Case~(i) has been extensively studied~\cite{addgpucb, dec-hbo, NEURIPS2018_4e5046fc}, but it seems that only~\cite{dec-hbo} has taken a few steps in the direction of case~(ii).
-This article embraces case~(ii) and demonstrates that it is possible to relax the low-MFS assumptions that limit the applicability domain of asymptotically optimal BO algorithms.
-To illustrate case~(ii), we propose~\AlgLagrangian, a decentralized, message-passing, provably asymptotically optimal BO algorithm able to infer a complex additive decomposition of $f$ without any assumption regarding its MFS.
-Additionally, we provide a more efficient way to approximate the well-known GP-UCB acquisition function~\cite{gpucb} in a decentralized context.
-Finally, we evaluate the pros and cons of case~(ii) by comparing \AlgLagrangian~with several state-of-the-art solutions on both synthetic and real-world problems wherein the noisy objective function $f$ cannot be decomposed into low-dimensional factors.
+The performance of BO algorithms under the assumption of low MFS has been extensively studied (e.g. see~\cite{addgpucb, dec-hbo, NEURIPS2018_4e5046fc}), with~\cite{dec-hbo} detailing efforts to relax the assumption on MFS.
+On this paper, we demonstrate that it is possible to completely relax the low-MFS assumptions that limit the applicability domain of asymptotically optimal BO algorithms while still providing provable global maximization guarantees on the acquisition function.
+To illustrate this, we propose~\AlgLagrangian, a decentralized, message-passing, provably asymptotically optimal BO algorithm able to infer a complex additive decomposition of $f$ without any assumption regarding its MFS.
+As far as we know, this is the first BO algorithm to display such desirable property.
+Additionally, we provide an efficient way to approximate the well-known GP-UCB acquisition function~\cite{gpucb} in a decentralized context.
+Finally, we evaluate \AlgLagrangian~ and establish its superiority against several state-of-the-art solutions on both synthetic and real-world problems wherein the noisy objective function $f$ may or may not be decomposed into low-dimensional factors.